AB5’s Impact On Musicians – Problems and Solutions

 What about if you’re an independent musician looking to be hired?
 The same idea applies, but the twist is that because you are trying to be hired (rather than doing the hiring) you can help out by having a middleman to legally separate you from the person wanting to hire you.

 For example, let’s say I want to hire you, Jane Smith, to play guitar in my band.
 I’m a musician, so if I hire you directly then you are now my employee, so now I decide not to hire you because it’s too much trouble.
 But if you have your own company, Jane Smith’s Music LLC, then I can hire Jane Smith’s Music LLC to provide a guitar player and Jane Smith’s Music can then provide you.

 Bring on the Paperwork

 The bottom line is that although AB5 may not necessarily eliminate an independent musician’s ability to hire other musicians, or to be hired as a musician, it will nonetheless require adjustments.
 The biggest adjustment, in addition to finding creative ways to avoid being the “hiring entity,” will be the need to formally document the arrangement to prove that you are not the “hiring entity” – e.g., that the restaurant hired all of the musicians and not just you.
-It is this latter part that some musicians may struggle with, so if we can be of any assistance (to musicians or any other people who are concerned about maintaining their status as independent contractors) please don’t hesitate to contact us!
+It is this latter part that some musicians may struggle with, but is likely to be a necessary step in responding to AB 5.

 TLDR: AB5 may significantly impact the way independent musicians hire each other but creative options may exist to reduce this impact – provided musicians are willing to jump through more hoops than usual in setting up gigs and create the paperwork to prove the hoops were jumped through.